0install/docs/docs/tools/index.md

 : **mkzero** is a light-weight alternative to 0release.
 It doesn't support version control integration, tagging, or local feeds.
 It is useful for quickly publishing simple packages.

 [0template](0template.md)
 : **0template** generates the XML for one version of a program from a template.
-It is a useful replacement for **0downstream** for more complex programs (e.g. source code that must be compiled or programs with dependencies).
+It fills in placeholders such as `{version}` and computes manifest digests for the referenced archives.

 [0capture](0capture.md)
 : **0capture** captures snapshots of system state and diffs them to generate Zero Install [desktop integration](../details/desktop-integration.md).